Safety coffin

 A safety coffin or security coffin is a coffin fitted with a mechanism to prevent premature burial or allow the occupant to signal that they have been buried alive.
 A large number of designs for safety coffins were patented during the 18th and 19th centuries and variations on the idea are still available today.

-History
+Origins

-The fear of being buried alive peaked during the cholera epidemics of the 19th century, but accounts of unintentional live burial have been recorded even earlier.
-The fears of being buried alive were heightened by reports of doctors and accounts in literature and the newspapers.
-As well as dealing with the subject in "The Fall of the House of Usher" and "The Cask of Amontillado", Edgar Allan Poe wrote "The Premature Burial", which was published in 1844.
-It contained accounts of supposedly genuine cases of premature burial as well as detailing the narrator's own (perceived) interment while still alive.
+The fear of being buried alive peaked during the cholera epidemics of the 19th century, when fear of contagion led to quick burials without making a difference between the dead and the dying, but accounts of unintentional live burial have been recorded even earlier.
+This fear, known as taphophobia, was heightened by reports of doctors and accounts in literature and the newspapers.
+Examples of such accounts are William Tebb’s list of premature burials or Dr. Henry Jacques Garrigues affirmation that “out of every 200 coffins put under ground in this country the occupant of at least one of them is simply in a lethargic state and is buried alive”.